RobotnikAutomation/rbvogui_sim/README.md

 These are the different configurations available:

 - Vogui
+- Vogui with UR-5 arm
+- Vogui with UR-5 arm and RG2 gripper
 - Vogui with UR-10 arm
 - Vogui with UR-10 arm and RG2 gripper
 - Vogui with UR-10 arm and EGH gripper